 Office equipment 5 years

 Automobiles 5 years

 Furniture and fixtures 5 - 7 years

 Leasehold improvements Shorter of length of lease or 10 years

-The Company uses the usage method as its depreciation methodology for molds and tools used in the manufacturing of its products, which is more closely correlated to production of goods.
+During interim reporting periods, the Company uses the usage method as its depreciation methodology for molds and tools used in the manufacturing of its products, which is more closely correlated to the production of goods as it follows the seasonality of sales.
 The Company believes that the usage method more accurately matches costs with revenues.
-Furthermore, the useful estimated life of molds and tools is two years.
+From a full-year perspective, the depreciation methodology follows the straight-line method, based on the estimated useful life of molds and tools of three years.
+Estimated useful lives are periodically reviewed and, where appropriate, changes are made prospectively.
+The carrying value of property and equipment is reviewed when events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
+No impairment charges were recorded for the years ended December 31, 2015, 2016 and 2017.

-For the years ended December 31, 2014, 2015 and 2016, the Company's aggregate depreciation expense related to property and equipment was \$10.4 million, \$10.9 million and \$13.9 million, respectively.
+For the years ended December 31, 2015, 2016 and 2017, the Company's aggregate depreciation expense related to property and equipment was \$10.9 million, \$13.9 million and \$13.0 million, respectively.